Disc Replacement Surgery in India

 The list of TOP 15 countries from where the Disc Replacement Surgery Patients travelling to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of best disc replacement surgery hospitals in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Disc Replacement Surgery come from – USA, UK, Canada, Australia, New Zealand, South Africa, Kenya, Nigeria, Saudi Arabia, Sri Lanka, Bangladesh, Uzbekistan, Turkmenistan, Afghanistan, Oman

 Here are the approximate percentage wise distributions of the patients coming from Top 15 countries to India in 2017 for Disc Replacement Surgery

 Phone Numbers Reach Us-

 Canada & USA : +1-4155992537